 It’s an overused label, but Denver really is a city like no other.
-It’s a place where you can shop, eat and enjoy art in an urban setting, and the next day drive out to the wilderness and casually summit a 14er (a 14,000-foot mountain, for those not down with Denver lingo) with your friends.
+It’s a place where you can shop, eat and enjoy art in an urban setting, and the next day drive out to the wilderness and casually summit a 14er (a 14,000-foot mountain, for those not down with Denver lingo) and take in exceptional mountain views with your friends.
 And then after that, drink beer, eat amazing food and do it all over again the next day.
 You go to Denver to play hard and play hard some more.
 So when considering what makes a hotel cool in Denver, we thought about all of the things that draw people to the city: history, urban amenities, art, culture and cuisine and, of course, the epic beauty of the Rocky Mountains.
-Here are the coolest places to stay in the Mile High City.
+We know you’re looking for a step beyond room service, free wifi and a fitness center, so here are the coolest hotels — and we think some of the best hotels — in the Mile High City.

 The Catbird Hotel, River North

 Upon entering The Catbird Hotel, you might think you accidentally walked into a chic co-working space.
 Or the home of an influencer about to Instagram the hell out of their home.
 That’s how well-curated the midcentury decor and furniture is.
 The rooms come with a kitchen fully stocked with all the pans, plates and utensils you need — including the social media darling the Always Pan.
 With all the stylish and useful touches, you may never even want to leave your room.
 But you should, because there’s also a great rooftop bar with fire pits and a hot tub.
 And the playroom is stocked with sports and fitness equipment, including bikes and fishing gear, and other items — like cameras and film — that you might want to borrow while you explore Denver and let your creative side go wild.